Six Dr. Seuss books pulled from publication due to racist imagery

 “Ceasing sales of these books is only part of our commitment and our broader plan to ensure Dr. Seuss Enterprises’ catalog represents and supports all communities and families,” the company said.

+“At the same time he’s writing books that attempt to oppose discrimination ... he’s also recycling stereotypes in other books.”

+Dr. Seuss Enterprises made the announcement on March 2, the anniversary of Geisel’s birth in 1904.
+In 1998, the National Education Association designated his birthday as Read Across America Day, an annual event aimed at encouraging children and teens to read.

-Reporting by Barbara Goldberg in New York; Additional reporting by Jonathan Stempel in New York; Editing by Matthew Lewis and Jonathan Oatis
+Reporting by Barbara Goldberg and Dan Fastenberg in New York; additional reporting by Jonathan Stempel in New York, Doina Chiacu in Washington and Steve Gorman in Los Angeles; editing by Matthew Lewis, Jonathan Oatis and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.